-Fear of Seeking Help: Primary caregivers hesitated to reach out for help.
-A common reason was that it felt awkward to ask.
-Caregivers were not asking for help because they did not feel comfortable asking for it.
-Further, their families and friends wanted to help, but did not know how to delegate tasks or would hesitate to reach out if it’s been a while since they last met.
+Fear of Seeking Help: Caregivers expressed hesitation to reach out for help.
+A common reason was that it felt awkward to ask for favors.
+In further conversations, we learnt that their families and friends would have offered to help, but caregivers did not know how to delegate tasks or would hesitate to reach out if it’s been a while since they last met.

 We conducted a Competitive Analysis to identify gaps between what is available and user needs.
 We analyzed mobile apps like CaringBridge, CareZone, Balance and Life 360.
 From application reviews and exploration, we saw that each of the available solutions addressed a subset of a Dementia Caregiver’s needs, but there was no one-stop application for Care Management.
 More importantly, we identified the opportunity to promote network engagement.